aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ### 1/ Make sure all the Infrastructure Deployed Properly

 In your command line shell you should see confirmation of all resources deploying.
 Did they deploy successfully?
 Any errors or issues?
 If all is successful you should see indication that CDK deployed.
 You can also verify this by navigating to the Cloudformation service in the AWS console.
-Visually check the series of stacks that all begin with `CarbonLakeQuickstart` to see that they deployed successfully.
+Visually check the series of stacks that all begin with `CLQS` to see that they deployed successfully.

 ### 2/ Drop some synthetic test data into the CarbonLake Landing Zone S3 Bucket